Die Toten Hosen: 1988 to 1995: Recognition and early success

 In 1988, the band released their commercial breakthrough, the album Ein kleines bisschen Horrorschau (A little bit of horrorshow).
 The album referenced the Anthony Burgess's novel A Clockwork Orange and Stanley Kubrick's film of the same name and was largely written for Bernd Schadewald's theatre adaption of A Clockwork Orange.
 For half a year the band played on stage at the Kammerspiele Bad Godesberg theatre in Bonn, alongside Ralf Richter, the play's lead actor.
 In September 1988, Die Toten Hosen performed at the Lituanika Festival in Vilnius and Kaunas, Lithuania.
 They were chosen by the jury as the best band of the event.
 The album included "Hier kommt Alex" ("Here comes Alex") was later re-recorded in an unplugged version in 2005, incorporating the opening piano phrase of Beethoven's Moonlight Sonata.

 Their spring tour in 1989 included a sell-out performance at the huge Westfalenhallen in Dortmund.
 The band released 3 Akkorde für ein Halleluja (3 Chords for a Hallelujah), a video documentary of their lives.
 In 1990, the Toten Hosen were invited to attend the New Music Seminar in New York and performed as support for The Rolling Stones in Cologne.
 That summer the band travelled to Italy to report on the FIFA World Cup for various newspapers and radio stations.
 For this purpose they recorded a rock cover version of "Azzurro" by Adriano Celentano, accompanied by a video satirising the behaviour of German football fans when abroad.
 The double album Kreuzzug ins Glück (Crusade to happiness) was released in 1990 and sold over 150,000 copies in its first week.

-In 1991 the Toten Hosen released their album Learning English Lesson One, a tribute to the band's musical influences, consisting mainly of cover versions of English punk rock classics.
+In 1991 the Toten Hosen released their album Learning English Lesson One, a tribute to the band's musical influences, consisting mainly of cover versions of English punk rock classics, including 'Dirty Pictures' by Radio Stars.
 Each track featured at least one member of the original band that had recorded it.
 Several songs were recorded in Rio de Janeiro with Great Train Robber Ronald Biggs.
 The album also marked the beginning of the band's collaboration with T.V.
 Smith, songwriter and lead singer of The Adverts, which continues to the present day.